thesarfo/jvsrv/README.md

-This project is a serverless API for managing records stored in an Amazon DynamoDB table using AWS CDK for Infrastructure provisioning.
+This is a serverless API for managing records stored in an Amazon DynamoDB table using AWS CDK for Infrastructure provisioning.

 ### Core AWS Services Used:
 - Amazon DynamoDB